Pink Whitney & Sprite Recipe: Easy 2 Ingredient Cocktail!

 Since Pink Whitney has origins in hockey, it’s also ideal for watching hockey games and the Stanley Cup with your friends.

 • Glassware.
-Any tall, clear glass works, such as a highball, Collins, can glass, pint glass, or anything you have on hand
+Any tall, clear glass works, such as a highball, Collins glass, can glass, pint glass, or anything you have on hand

 • You can adjust the strength to taste or if you have smaller glasses and cannot use the entire can of soda.
 Feel free to start with 1 – 1 ½ ounces and adjust from there, or for a stronger drink start at 3 ounces.
 I consider this drink low strength tasting at the recommended 2 ounces due to the lower alcohol content of Pink Whitney (compared to a regular vodka soda)